-The College/Blessing Hospital Safety Department is under the supervision of the Manager of Security at Blessing Hospital.
+The Blessing Rieman College of Nursing/Blessing Hospital Safety Department is under the supervision of the Manager of Security at Blessing Hospital.
 Campus Safety staff includes a Director, Manager and full/part time safety officers.
 The officers are responsible for working cooperatively with students, faculty, staff and local law enforcement to enhance the level of service and safety on campus.
 Campus safety officers have direct contact with city police, fire department, and ambulance services to facilitate rapid response in any emergency situation.
 The campus safety department is responsible for providing a number of services related to safety and security.
 Safety officers routinely patrol campus on foot or in a marked safety vehicle, conduct vehicle checks, enforce parking and issue permits, conduct security surveys, student escorts and document incidents which occur on campus.
 Other duties include the presentation of training and crime prevention programs.
 Campus Security officers do not have the authority to issue legally binding citations or make arrests.
-Campus Security patrols the Blessing Hospital grounds, which the College is a part of as well as the adjacent parking lots.
+Campus Security patrols the Blessing Hospital grounds, which Blessing Rieman College of Nursing is a part of as well as the adjacent parking lots.
 The college has no officially recognized off campus locations.